1st ship carrying Ukrainian grain leaves the port of Odesa

-ANKARA, Turkey (AP) — The first ship carrying Ukrainian grain has set off from the port of Odesa, Turkey’s defense ministry said Monday.
+ANKARA, Turkey (AP) — The first ship carrying Ukrainian grain set off from the port of Odesa on Monday under an internationally brokered deal that is expected to release large stores of Ukrainian crops to foreign markets and ease a growing hunger crisis.

-The Sierra Leone-flagged cargo ship, Razoni left the port of Odesa for Lebanon, the ministry said.
-A statement from the United Nations said the Razoni is carrying over 26,000 tons of corn.
+The Sierra Leone-flagged cargo ship Razoni left Odesa for Lebanon, Turkey's defense ministry said.
+A statement from the United Nations said the Razoni was carrying over 26,000 tons of corn.

 Data from the Razoni’s Automatic Identification System, a safety tracker for ships at sea, showed the vessel slowly coming out from its berth at Odesa port Monday morning alongside a tug boat.